Federal Detention Center, Miami: Sexual victimization

-According to a 2005 U.S. Justice Department report, an estimated 12 percent of the complaints received by the department's inspector general involved inmates claiming sexual victimization by prison staff.
+According to a 2005 U.S. Department of Justice report, an estimated 12 percent of the complaints received by the department's inspector general involved inmates claiming sexual victimization by prison staff.
 In 2009, federal judge Cecilia Altonaga wrote that although the statute of limitations had passed to award damages in a civil case, "the BOP and FDC Miami did have notice of the illegal conduct taking place, and were woefully deficient in addressing it."

+Location

+The prison is located in downtown Miami, at the corner of Northeast Fourth Street and North Miami Avenue.
+In 2021, a luxury apartment complex called "Downtown 5th" had been built opposite the prison on what was previously a parking lot.
+It went viral two years later for its rooftop pool area directly across the street from the prison, where sunbathing women in bikinis were shouted at by inmates.

 Notable inmates (current and former)

 †Inmates in the Federal Witness Protection Program are not listed on the Bureau of Prisons website.